gaugefreedom/intelexta/docs/PROJECT_CONTEXT.md

         ◦ File: app/src/components/
         ◦ Action: Style the message display to clearly distinguish between "Human" and "AI" turns.
         ◦ Action: For each message bubble, add a small, clickable icon or link that reveals the underlying checkpoint_id.
 This visually connects the conversation to its verifiable proof on the backend.
+    4. Task: Visual feedback during the AI's turn.
+When the user's message is sent, immediately show a "placeholder" AI message with a typing indicator or spinner.
+Replace it with the real message when the submit_turn call returns.
+This dramatically improves the user experience of the Interactive mode, making it feel responsive and alive, just like a modern chat application.
 3. Acceptance Criteria (Definition of "Done")
     • INTERACTIVE-01 (Backend): Calling submit_turn correctly creates two new, linked checkpoints (one for human input, one for AI output) in the database with sequential turn_index values.
     • INTERACTIVE-02 (UI): Starting a new Interactive run correctly switches the EditorPanel from the configuration form to the conversational UI.